TLB match process

 - EL2 (or EL0 in VHE mode) in Non-secure state.

 - EL1 or EL0 in Secure state or EL3 in Secure state in AArch32.

 A TLB match entry occurs when the following conditions are met:

-Its VA, moderated by the page size such as the VA bits[47:N], where N is log2 of the block size for that translation stored in the TLB entry, matches that of the requested address.
+- When VA[48:N], matches the requested address, where N is log2 of the block size for that translation that is stored in the TLB entry, moderated by the page size.

-The memory space matches the memory space state of the requests.
-The memory space can be one of four values:
+- When the memory space matches the memory space state of the requests.
+The memory space can be one of the four states mentioned above.

-The VMID matches the current VMID held in the VTTBR register.
+- The VMID matches the current VMID held in the VTTBR_EL2 register.

-For a request not originating from Non-secure EL0 or EL1, the VMID match is ignored.
+- The VMID match is ignored for a request not originating from Non-secure EL0 or EL1.